-- A reasonable budget for each year of the period of performance in relation to the objectives, complexity of the activities, and anticipated results. - Costs, as outlined in the budget and required resources sections, are reasonable given the scope of work. - Adequate time and level of effort of key personnel, notably the project director, devoted to the project to achieve program goals and objectives. - A reasonable budget justification that clearly describes and outlines anticipated program costs, including planning and development costs, resident recruitment costs, graduate resident tracking, consultant services, sub-recipients, and data collection.
+The reasonableness of the proposed budget for each year of the period of performance in relation to the objectives, the complexity of the activities, and the anticipated results.

+- The extent to which costs, as outlined in the budget and required resources sections, are reasonable given the scope of work. - The extent to which key personnel have adequate time devoted to the project to achieve project objectives, notably the project director.
+Note: The residency program director is not required to be the project director for the grant. - A reasonable budget justification that clearly describes and outlines anticipated program costs, including planning and development costs, resident recruitment costs, graduate resident tracking, RRPD annual meeting, consultant services, subrecipients, and data collection.